TheRenegadeCoder/sample-programs-website/docs/projects/transpose-matrix/index.md

 ---
-title: Transpose Matrix in Every Language
-layout: default
+authors:
+- DedAvocado
 date: 2020-10-08
+featured-image: transpose-matrix-in-every-language.jpg
 last-modified: 2021-10-06
-featured-image: transpose-matrix-in-every-language.jpg
+layout: default
-tags: [transpose-matrix]
+tags:
-authors:
-  - DedAvocado
+- transpose-matrix
+title: Transpose Matrix
 ---

 Welcome to the Transpose Matrix page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.